 Responsible for the direction of a program or research office.

-Investigate, modify and apply new procedures, techniques or applications of technology.
+Investigates, modifies and applies new procedures, techniques or applications of technology.

-In collaboration with research faculty and personnel, participate as skilled individual contributor and/or researcher.
+In collaboration with research faculty and personnel, participates as a skilled individual contributor and/or researcher.

-Understand the federal research regulations and identify the federal research organizationsâ™ role in regulating human research participation.
+Understands the federal research regulations and identifies the federal research organizationsâ™ role in regulating human research participation.